atulord/everything-assistant/README.md

 3. It is simulating a day in the life so only runs for 15 turns in total (but you can interrupt it at any point)

+4. Any updates to existing data will be reflected in the `./data` folder.

 My approach is a combination of Tool calling and Chain of Thought.